willsower/DeadwoodProject/README.md

 3. We should make functions in Set.java and Card.java that will update when a player takes a role.
 We do this in a function in onTurn and have a lot of ```player.setRole()``` or ```player.setThis()``` when we could call a function from player that does all this information with given parameters.

-4. Organize our file structure.
-Create src file, create static files such as our XML.
-For the final submission, our file structure will be more organized.

-5. The printing while the player is moving in the text based version is not the best.
+4. The printing while the player is moving in the text based version is not the best.
 We could have made this a little better.
 More intuitive, when payouts are being calculated some players are printed twice, they have the same info, but this just isn't necessary.

 ## Classes